Im-Programmatist/Docker_Nerd/README.md

         - $ docker volume inspect vol_name --> to check details of volume
         - $ docker container inspect cont_name --> to check details of container

 22. Port expose and port publish, difference between docker exec and docker attach
     - https://www.youtube.com/watch?v=p4HuoL7hwXI
+    - We can not change docker container's port it is defined already on the other hand we can change port in host
+    - Docker port expose means we map host port with docker container port, request come to host 80 port then it is mapped with container and request come to container
+    - **$ docker run -td --name cont_name -p 80:80 ubuntu**
+    - here td id tag demon it run not bring us in container, 80:80 means first port is host map with next container port
+    - P(publish) is override to expose command for port to communicate among containers in local as well as internet
+    - Instead of P we can use expose but it will allow to communicate locally(communicate with all other container available on that host) only not on internet
+    - If not mention either P(publish) or expose, then service in container will only be access within container
+    - **$ docker port cont_name**
+    - above command will show all port mapped with host
+    - **$ docker exec -it cont_name /bin/bash**
+    - exec also used like attach, this exec used to go inside container but with new process, attach bring us in previous process running.
+    - if we create container using ubuntu install server using - apt-get update, apt-get install apache2 -y
+    - then cd /var/www/html then $ echo "hellow world!!" >index.html
+    - service apache2 start

 23. Create docker hub account and publish image
     - https://www.youtube.com/watch?v=3moRvwkqy_A